geethika992/6188_Calmcode_Text_Mining/README.md

 **Lunr Search Implementation**:
 Utilizing the Lunr JavaScript library, this project demonstrates efficient full-text search functionality in web applications.
 Text data is prepared, indexed, and searched using Lunr, enabling fast retrieval of relevant documents and enhancing user experience with accurate search capabilities.

+**Calmcode 3: **
+1. Find Moving average of a list of numbers the user enters.
+Window Size=2.
+Utilize labda in python to achieve this.